metheos/onstar2mqtt/HA-MQTT.md

 * MQTT Auto-Discovery for Command Status Sensors for HA Added Starting at v1.15.0
   * Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
+  * Command needs to be run at least once before the sensor is visible in HA.

 To add manually if wanted:
 Create a MQTT sensor in Home Assistant for each command status you want to monitor.
 Below is an example for the getLocation command and other commands follow a similar format.